rockettheme/docs/Docs/joomla/basic/creating_responsive_content.md

 ![][responsive1]

-Below, we'll take a look at how a 1000px x 500px image appears in the browser.
+Below, we will take a look at how a 1000px x 500px image appears in the browser.

 ![][responsive2]